firelivecompany/etty/README.md

 ### Other fields
 Fields that are not described in the section above should be considered as `private` and should not be used.

+---

+## Generate translation JSON's based on template
+There is an [etty-mockup](https://github.com/firelivecompany/etty-mockup) that was created exactly for this purpose! :)

+## Contributing
+Feel free to leave issues, feature and pull requests.
+Any help that will make Etty better is highly appreciated!